Travel – What places are on your Bucket List?

 Visiting Ancient Corinth and the Isthmus Canal Greece – world-schooling

 I wanted to go to places where history came alive.
 Maybe because I read about as a child and was taught about in Sunday School.
-Something that made the Bible come alive, and all make sense.
-Where disciples and men of God would had walked the streets, shopped at the stores, and visited the library.
+Something that made the Bible come alive and all make sense.
+Where disciples and men of God would have walked the streets, shopped at the stores, and visited the library.
 Where ladies would have bathed, and sat together sewing.

 And today was my day – I was here.

 It is not a popular ruin of Greece to visit, and this afternoon there is only us and another couple here if I remember rightly.